6 Common Reasons to Remove Your Wisdom Tooth

 Fully Emerged Wisdom Tooth

-For teeth that have fully broken through the gums, there are two main things we look at: position and angulation.
+For teeth that have fully erupted above the gum line, there are two main things we look at: position and angulation.

-Another common reason to remove a fully erupted wisdom tooth is if it's misaligned with your bite and constantly injures your cheek or tongue.
+Another common situation is when the tooth is misaligned with your bite and constantly injures your cheek or tongue.
 If reshaping the tooth doesn’t help, extraction might be the most comfortable solution.

 Impacted Wisdom Tooth

-If the wisdom tooth is trapped inside the jawbone, there's no way you can tell whether it needs to be removed just by looking in the mirror.
-In this case, your dentist will typically take a panoramic X-ray to evaluate:
+If the wisdom tooth is trapped inside the jawbone, there's no way you can tell whether it needs to be removed just by looking at it.
+Your dentist will need to take a dental X-ray to check:

 - The position and angle of the tooth